Top 10 Awesome SCCM Technical Preview 1901 Features

 Using Client Health Dashboard, you can view about the health of Configuration Manager clients in your environment.
 In addition to that you can see scenario health, and common errors.
 There is a filter option to view by several attributes to see any potential issues by OS and client versions.

 To visit client health dashboard, go to the Monitoring workspace.
 Expand Client status, and select the Client health dashboard node.

-We have seen about Phased Deployment of applications in this post.
+In my previous post, we have seen about Phased Deployment of applications.
 In SCCM technical preview 1901, Phased deployments now have their own dedicated monitoring node.
 You can now track the deployment status using this dedicated monitoring node.

 If you have already created a phased deployment, go to Monitoring workspace.
 Select the Phased Deployments node.
 Right click one of the phased deployments, and click phased deployment status in the ribbon.

 Feature #5 – Search device views using MAC address

 The SCCM admins can now search for a MAC address in a device view of the Configuration Manager console.
 Very helpful feature for OS deployment administrators while troubleshooting PXE-based deployments.